dmitry-ivanov/laravel-console-logger/README.md

 ## Notification channels

-Want to be notified if some kind of an error occurred?
+Want to be notified if some error occurred?
 Meet notifications!

 Notification channels are optional and disabled by default.
 Each of them can be enabled and configured as needed.
 By default, you'll get notifications of each level which is higher than NOTICE (see [PSR-3 log levels](http://www.php-fig.org/psr/psr-3/#5-psr-log-loglevel)).